No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 The stuff is easy to cut, easy to store, and easy to place in windows.

 It's a very cheap fix!
-Rolls of Reflectix can be found in big-box hardware stores.
+You can find rolls of Reflectix in big-box hardware stores.
 They also sell on Amazon.

 Shade Keeps Your RV Cool